cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 on a piece of data before it starts to use it,

 **Coarse-Grained Lock**
-ACoarse-Grained Lock is a single lock that covers many objects.
+A Coarse-Grained Lock is a single lock that covers many objects.

 **Implicit Lock**
 Allows framework or layer supertype code to acquire offline locks.